theheuman/scrim-bot/README.md

 DISCORD_CLIENT_ID is the application ID from the discord application portal general information page DISCORD_GUILD_ID is the server ID of the server the bot is running in

+The key file
-You can create a template config file by running
+You can create the template config files by running: (need to have jq installed) ` npm run create-config
-`
-npm run create-config
 `

 This script will default to generic placeholders but can use environment variables of the same names to populate the values.
 The script will warn you which variables are missing and you can re run it to get the correct values.